ncbi/stxtyper/README.md

 empty if none aligned
 15. __B_coverage__ The percentage of the reference for the B subunit that is covered by the alignment, empty if none aligned

+### `--amrfinder` output

+This format of output matches the field names for AMRFinderPlus and is used when StxTyper is run as part of the AMRFinderPlus analysis pipeline.
+Note that AMRFinderPlus will include gene-based identification of Stx genes in separate rows.
+StxTyper will only output type calls for the operon as a whole.

+1. __Protein id__ Always NA for StxTyper which runs using translated blast alignments against the nucleotide sequence.
+2. __Contig id__ The FASTA identifier for the contig where the operon was found.
+3. __Start__ The 1-based coordinate of the first base of the identified operon or partial operon.
+4. __Stop__ The coordinate of the last base of the identified operon or partial operon.
+5. __Strand__ '+' or '-' to indicate if the coding sequence of the genes is on the forward or reverse strand.
+6. __Element symbol__ The operon symbol, corresponds to the "stx type" in the default output.
+For example 'stx2a_operon' or 'stx1_operon'
+7. __Element name__ A description of the identified operon, including the subtype or whether it was a partial or frameshift operon.
+8. __Scope__ Always 'plus' for StxTyper output corresponding to the [Scope](https://github.com/ncbi/amr/wiki/Interpreting-results#the-scope-column-and-the---plus-option) used for virulence genes by AMRFinderPlus.
+9. __Type__ Always 'VIRULENCE' for StxTyper output.
+10. __Subtype__ Always 'STX_TYPE' for StxTyper output.
+11. __Class__ Either STX1 or STX2 corresponding to the type of the stx operon.
+12. __Subclass__ The more detailed subtype of the operon if typeable.
+13. __Method__ Corresponds to the __operon__ field in standard output.
+See above for details.
+14. __Target length__ Calculated as __Stop__ - __Start__ or the length of the operon hit in nucleotide sequence.
+15. __Referemce sequence length__ Always empty for StxTyper output.
+16. __% Coverage of reference__ Always empty for StxTyper output.
+17. __% Identity to reference__ The amino-acid percent identity to the reference genes, does not include the intergenic spacer.
+18. __Alignment length__ The total amino-acid length of the subunit alignments.
+19. __Closest reference accession__ The closest reference accessions, two values separated by a ', ' if both subunits aligned.
+20. __Closest reference name__ The name of the closest reference operon.
+21. __HMM accession__ Always NA for StxTyper output since HMMs are not used in operon typing.
+22. __HMM description__ Always NA for StxTyper output
+23. __Hierarchy node__ [Optional] When the `--print_node` option is used this is the nodes in the [Reference Gene Hierarchy](https://www.ncbi.nlm.nih.gov/pathogens/genehierarchy/) for each of the subunits separated by '::' if there are more than one (e.g., stxB2a::stxA2c).
+Note that for some Stx operon types the A and B subunits may have different types in the hierarchy becuase some subunits can appear in multiple stx types.